ConesaLab/MORE/README.md

 # MORE

-MORE (Multi-Omics REgulation) is an R package for the application of Generalized Linear Models (GLM) to multi-omics data.
-The MORE method applies GLMs to model gene expression as a function of experimental variables, such as diseases or treatments, and the potential regulators of a given gene.
+MORE (Multi-Omics REgulation) is an R package for the application of Generalized Linear Models (GLM) with Elastic Net regularization or Partial Least Squares (PLS) to multi-omics data.
+The MORE method applies GLMs or PLS to model gene expression as a function of experimental variables, such as diseases or treatments, and the potential regulators of a given gene.
 The aim is to obtain specific candidate regulators for the biological system under study.

 ## Installing